Courses Offered: Core + Pathways (Watha Endeavour House)

 Course Outline – What’s it all about?

-Design and Technology provides a broad range of opportunities and experiences.
-The design and production of quality projects gives students the opportunity to identify problems and opportunities, research and investigate existing solutions, analyse data and information, generate, justify and evaluate ideas, and experiment with technologies to manage and produce design projects.
+Design and Technology provides a broad range of opportunities and experiences in the design and production of quality projects.
+It gives students the opportunity to identify design problems and opportunities, generate design ideas and experiment with technologies to manage and produce design projects.
 The diverse learning experiences encourage both independent and collaborative learning and the development of skills in designing, planning, managing and evaluating, which are transferable across the curriculum.
+Design & Technology students will have access to extensive workshop facilities including use of 3D Computer Aided Design and Computer Aided Manufacture, such as laser cutting and 3D printing.

 Must like designing, making and problem solving!